-This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2000 (as amended).
+This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2010.

-SIV

-Requirement Limits on application

-Bathrooms G5 A bathroom must be provided containing a wash basin and either a fixed bath or a shower.
-Requirement G5 applies only to dwellings and to building containing one or more rooms for residential purposes
+Requirement Limits on application Bathrooms G5 A bathroom must be provided containing a wash basin and Requirement G5 applies only to dwellings and to buildings containing one or more rooms for residential purposes.